MySQL online DDL and pt-online-schema-change

 • Columns cannot be added to temporary tables.
 Only ALGORITHM=COPY is supported for temporary tables.

-In 8.0.29 and later, when executing an ALTER statement, if the operation supports INSTANT, INSTANT will be used by default even if ALGORITHM is not specified.
+In version 8.0.29 and later, when executing an ALTER statement, if the operation supports INSTANT, INSTANT will be used by default even if ALGORITHM is not specified.

-In addition, the following features have been added:
+Additionally, the following features have been added:

-That is the point.
+That's the point.

 💡